 Don’t lose heart if you don’t see the results you had hoped to see when you entered the vision of your New Moon Dream.
 One lunar cycle is just a sprint, not the whole of the race.
 There are many more Moons to come, some of which may be the right one to bring the results you had hoped to achieve.

-Even after all this preparing, nurturing, tending, surviving, thriving, or death, incredible things can happen.
-In the right time, a tender shoot appears.
+Even after all this preparing, nurturing, tending, surviving, thriving, or possibly even death, incredible things can happen.
+A tender shoot my surprise you by reappearing, a resurrection of the plant that faded long ago.
 The plant you thought was dead has survived underground.
 Roots have strengthened during dormancy.
 Like the fixed signs of Scorpio and Taurus, it has held fast, determined, and is back in the game.
 And who knows?
 Next time around, it may even bloom.